NeatuR/RUX-RNA-SEQ/README.md

 ![](figures/R_SEQ.gif)

-I've collected data from 27 independent studies and focused on 20,500 nt in a "dark" region of a human genome (article coming soon on BioRxiv; stay tooned!).
+I've collected data from 27 independent studies and focused on 20,500 nt in a "dark" region of a human genome (article coming soon on BioRxiv; stay tuned!).
 An extensive step-by-step guide will be availabe here shortly.